AzizhanKaya/projelerim/Htb/zipping/README.md

 ![Image 5-3](images/5-3.png)

-It is uploading in a randomly named directory with the PDF extension.
+PDF File is being uploaded into directory named with hash of the file, and they have the PDF extension.
 So we have to find a way to RCE via uploading insecure files.
 The first idea is to get rid of the .pdf extension.

 ![Image 5-4](images/5-4.png)